 Fortran provides a set of array bounds intrinsic inquiry procedures which can obtain the bounds of arrays where such information is available.

 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.9.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.9.5;

-Ensure that consistent bounds information about each array is available throughout a program.
+Ensure that consistent bounds information about each array is available throughout a program;

-Enable bounds checking, when available, throughout development of a code; and only disable bounds checking during production runs and only for program units that are critical for performance.
+Enable bounds checking, when available, throughout development of a code, and only disable bounds checking during production runs and only for program units that are critical for performance;

-Use whole array assignment, operations, and bounds inquiry intrinsics where possible.
+Use whole array assignment, operations, and bounds inquiry intrinsics where possible;

-Obtain array bounds from array inquiry intrinsic procedures wherever needed.
-Use explicit interfaces and assumed-shape arrays or allocatable arrays as procedure dummy arguments to ensure that array shape information is passed to all procedures where needed and can be used to dimension local arrays.
+Obtain array bounds from array inquiry intrinsic procedures wherever needed, and use explicit interfaces and assumed-shape arrays or allocatable arrays as procedure dummy arguments to ensure that array shape information is passed to all procedures where needed and can be used to dimension local arrays;

-Use allocatable arrays where array operations involving differently sized arrays might occur so the left-hand side array is reallocated as needed.
+Use allocatable arrays where array operations involving differently sized arrays might occur so the left-hand side array is reallocated as needed;

 Declare the lower bound of each array extent to fit the problem, thus minimizing the use of subscript arithmetic.